thisislawatts/example-jobs/BI Analyst, Product Led Growth.md

 <p><strong>Interested?</strong></p>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway :)</span></p>
 <p><strong>About Snyk</strong></p>
-<p>Snyk’s mission is to help developers use open source code and stay secure.</p>
+<p><span style="font-weight: 400;">Snyk’s mission is to help developers use open source code and stay secure.</span></p>
-<p>The use of open source is booming, but security is a key concern (<a href="https://snyk.io/stateofossecurity/">https://snyk.io/stateofossecurity/</a>).
+<p><span style="font-weight: 400;">The use of open source is booming, but security is a key concern (https://snyk.io/stateofossecurity/).
 Snyk’s unique product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, offering seamless integration into Dev, DevOps and DevSecOps workflows.
-We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users.</p>
+We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users.</span></p>
-<p>We are experiencing rapid growth - and we want you to join us!
-By September 2020, Snyk was already adopted by over 1.5M developers, including multiple enterprise customers (such as Google, New Relic, ASOS and others).
-Our September 2020 Series D funding round of $200M has put us at over $2.5Billion company valuation.</p>
+<p><span style="font-weight: 400;">We are experiencing rapid growth - and we want you to join us!
+Snyk reaches more than 2.2 million developers across the globe, positioned within organizations such as Salesforce, Google, and JP Morgan.
+Our most recent March 2021 Series E funding round valued us at over $4.6 Billion.</span></p>
-<p>We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.</p>
+<p><span style="font-weight: 400;">We believe open-source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.</span></p>
 <p><span style="font-weight: 400;">#LI-TO1</span></p>
 <p><span style="font-weight: 400;">#LI-Remote</span></p>